It’s heavy doodie. 100% all-natural, composted Zoo poo, effortlessly produced by some of Riverbanks Zoo and Garden’s most famous animals:

 - Loosens heavy clay soil and promotes healthy root systems.

 - Eliminates chemical runoff (unlike most commercial fertilizers).

 - Prevents the need for synthetic fertilizers.

 - Proceeds support the conservation efforts at Riverbanks Zoo and Garden.

 How to Buy

-- You can also buy comPOOst by the pick-up truckload (about one cubic yard) for $50 during our spring and fall bulk sales.
-Bulk sales are announced on the Riverbanks homepage when available.
+- You can also buy a one-cubic-yard scoop of comPOOst for $50 during our spring and fall load sales.
+Load sales are announced on the Riverbanks homepage when available.

 How Doo-Doo You Use It?